 Use the Custom Environment Variables to add, Edit, or Delete an environment variable.

-Unlike the Custom Runtime Settings, the variables you add have to be chosen from a drop-down list.
-The variables are:
+Unlike the Custom Runtime Settings, most of the variables you add are chosen from a drop-down list.

 - DD_API_KEY – the API key used with Datadog